 And when asked about the critical skills he seeks in data scientists while hiring, Kedar said that a strong background in algorithms, basic statistics, optimization, and programming skills is a prerequisite.
 Although some experience in the application of multiple machine learning algorithms helps, he believes new algorithms can always be learned on the job if one has obtained foundational skills.
 And since data science is also a communication-heavy discipline, Kedar stressed the importance of effectively communicating, whether it is to understand the problem or explain the results.
 Apart from the aforementioned skills, he evaluates applicants for the cultural fit-aspirants who can work in hierarchy-less organizations like PhonePe.

-But, how does PhonePe hire the desired data science professionals?
+But how does PhonePe hire the desired data science professionals?
 Hiring data scientists is a massive challenge for organizations due to the talent gap in the market.
 As a workaround, PhonePe looks out for good people and then provides them with the support and opportunities to grow and get better.
-“A lot of emphasis is laid on teamwork and supplementing each other’s skills.
+“A lot of emphases is laid on teamwork and supplementing each other’s skills.
 We look for people who show other valuable traits like curiosity, perseverance, self-motivation, and desire to excel,” says Kedar.

 Do Data Scientists With Ph.D.
 Perform Well Over The Self-Learned?